dact-chant/PyCantus/scraping/README.md

 Because of the long time this all will take to complete, we will split it into human-manageable chunks by chant genre.
 This splitting is a bit more complex.
-We use the SLURM cluster at UFAL.
+We use the SLURM cluster.

 For each chant genre, a separate chunking is performed.
 For a genre, the `prepare_slurm_script.sh` script is run to generate a SLURM wrapper for the individual chunks, each again in their own `chunk_${i}`